Automated Work Zone Speed Enforcement Program

 What are work zone speed enforcement units?

-NYSDOT and NYSTA will employ automated speed enforcement units that detect unlawful speeding in a work zone at specified construction and maintenance work sites during specified hours of operation.
+NYSDOT and NYSTA employ automated speed enforcement units that detect unlawful speeding in a work zone at specified construction and maintenance work sites during specified hours of operation.
 Designed to comply with state and local laws, the technology also includes all hardware, software, and services required to compile the evidence package to submit to the courts.

 What is the goal of the Automated Work Zone Speed Enforcement Program?